2021 North Macedonia census: Results

+Reactions

 Upon release of the results, opposition leader Hristijan Mickoski called the census incomplete due to 7.2% of the population being unexplained.
-Both Mickoski and Democratic Union leader Pavle Trajanov claim, based on where these individual live, over 90% of that group is ethnic Macedonian.
+Both Mickoski and Democratic Union leader Pavle Trajanov claimed, based on where these individuals live, over 90% of that group is ethnic Macedonian.
 Mickoski stated that VMRO-DPMNE will conduct a new "e-census" upon regaining power.
 Political leaders from the ethnic Turkish and ethnic Bosniak communities have also found the results unacceptable.
 Politicians from Bulgaria, including Andrey Kovatchev and Slavi Trifonov, were critical of the census.

-A boycott of the census was promoted by The Left.
 Following the results of the census, The Left declared that it does not recognize the results.
 The party pointed to 300,000 citizens that did not participate in the census, including the 132,000 living in the country that were counted as "persons for whom data are taken from administrative sources".

-Simovski stated that the Macedonian diaspora in Australia and North America boycotted the census.

 The Socialist Party of Macedonia and the Citizen Option for Macedonia have called the census invalid.
 The Macedonian Orthodox Church also expressed doubt in the census results.